 In addition to With Existing Measures scenario, the European Environment Agency also adapts the projections using data from National Energy and Climate Plans submitted by the member states to the Commission throughout 2020.
 On this basis the EEA develops With Additional Measures scenario (“WAM Scenario”) (European Environment Agency 2020).
 This scenario lies between the EEA WEM and Reference Scenario, and therefore is not accounted for separately.

 Global Warming Potentials

-The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all figures and time series.
-Assessments completed prior to December 2018 (COP24) used GWP values from the IPCC’s Second Assessment Report (SAR).
+The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series.
+Assessments completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).
 For the EU, projections prepared in 2021 use GWP AR5, which are translated to GWP AR4 for the sake of comparability.